TBA: likely September 3, 2021 at 12:00 PM (PDT)

 - Research Potential

-Please see the Vanier CGS website for complete evaluation and selection criteria.
+Please see the Vanier CGS website for complete selection criteria.

-Applicants should refer to the Vanier Scholarship website for step-by-step application instructions.
+Applicants should refer to the Vanier CGS website for step-by-step application instructions.

 To apply, applicants must do the following by the deadline noted above: